-- a.
-Develop effective and economical methods that can be implemented in the field to evaluate and retrofit existing hazardous settlement or infrastructure subject to natural and man-made landslide. - b.
-Develop technologies to diagnose and assess the condition and components for slope under pre and post failure situation. - c.
-Develop outage engineering management technologies to lessen loss of life, facility downtime and to develop rapid rehabilitation and construction methods. - d.
-Establish the knowledge needed to set system performance standards, evaluation procedures, codes, and criteria under natural and man made landslide hazard conditions for major lifeline systems including public and private utilities. - e.
-Develop high-tech systems to facilitate infrastructure maintenance and operations, such as emergency, damage control, quick recovery, and service restoration following a landslide.
+b.
+Develop technologies to diagnose and assess the condition and components for slope under pre and post failure situation.

+c.
+Develop outage engineering management technologies to lessen loss of life, facility downtime and to develop rapid rehabilitation and construction methods.

+d.
+Establish the knowledge needed to set system performance standards, evaluation procedures, codes and criteria under natural and man made landslide hazard conditions for major lifeline systems including public and private utilities.

+e.
+Develop high-tech systems to facilitate infrastructure maintenance and operations, such as emergency, damage control, quick recovery and service restoration following a landslide.

-During design stages, engineers are required to identify the possible factors causing landslides and impact on society and economy in order to minimize losses.
-In term of the risk of life and economic losses as a consequence of slope failure, the major factor to be considered in any slope study and mitigation measures is the proximity of the slope or earth retaining structure to populated areas, traffic and building as shown in Figure 3.
-Considering the risk factors involved slope classification was proposed under the new circulation by chief sectary on 21st Mac 2002 is tabulated in Table 1.
-A range of triggering and contributory factory leading to the event of a landslide can be classified as shown in Table 2.
-(A.K.L. et al. 2004)
+During design stages, engineers are required to identify the possible factors causing landslides and its impact on society and economy in order to minimize losses.
+In terms of the risk of life and economic losses as a consequence of slope failure, the major factor to be considered in any slope study and mitigation measures is the proximity of the slope or earth retaining structure to populated areas, traffic and building as shown in Figure 3.
+Considering the risk factors involved, slope classification was proposed under the new circulation by chief sectary on 21st March, 2002 and is tabulated in Table 1.
+A range of triggering and contributory factory leading to the event of a landslide can be classified as shown in Table 2 (Wong et al., 2004).